hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

    # This command can be used to list available devices
    hailomz eval --help

-To limit the number of images for evaluation use the following flag:
+To limit the number of images for evaluation, use the following flag:

 .. code-block::

    hailomz eval <model_name> --data-count <num-images>

-To eval model with additional input conversion, use the input conversion flag:
+To evaluate a model with additional input conversion, use the input conversion flag:

 .. code-block::

     hailomz eval <model_name> --input-conversion nv12_to_rgb

-Do not use the flag if an input conversion already exist in the alls or in the YAML.
+Do not use the flag if an input conversion already exists in the alls or in the YAML.

-To eval model with input resize, use the resize flag:
+To evaluate a model with input resize, use the resize flag:

 .. code-block::

     hailomz eval <model_name> --resize 1080 1920

-Do not use the flag if resize already exist in the alls or in the YAML.
+Do not use the flag if resize already exists in the alls or in the YAML.

 To evaluate a cascade model please refer to `CASCADE <CASCADE.rst>`_.